x4dr/Fen/endworld/character_generation.md

 An Attribute of 0 means the associated actions usually fail and the character is disabled in some way.
 Attributes from 1-5 represent increasing Adeptness, with a level of 1 being a weak point of the character, 2 being general competence.
 3 being a strong point, 4 being extraordinary in that attribute and 5 being as adept as a human can be.
 ## Categories

-Each character’s competencies are divided into five **Categories**.
+Each character's competencies are divided into five **Categories**.
 These represent the broad areas in which skills are grouped and influence how a character interacts with the world, others, and their own potential.
 Categories are used to organize Skills and determine Attribute levels through accumulated expertise.

 * **[Physical](endworld/descriptions/physicalskills)** - Covers personal interaction with the physical environment.